TalZa1810/mta-hack-project/README.md

 #### Setting up a react environment

 1. [Clone this git repository](https://github.com/omrisk/mta-hack-project.git)
-2.Open the folder in the IDE/editor of your choice
+2. Open the folder in the IDE/editor of your choice
 3. Open a console in the src dir and run `npm install`
 4. After the dependencies install run `npm start` and you should get a localhost running a "Hello World!" landing page